silinternational/idp-profile-ui/README.md

 # idp-profile-ui

-Identity management UI for a given IdP that will help users establish good passwords, recovery optins and 2-Step Verification.
+Identity management UI for a given IdP that will help users establish good passwords, recovery options and 2-Step Verification.

 # Getting started